The Compound Eye Feb 15, 2019

 What is killing the Dutch seabirds?
 Over 20,000 dead or dying guillemots have washed up on the Dutch coast in the last week.
 Though the birds are not endangered, the sudden mass death has exhorted scientists into a search for answers.
 Possible reasons may be weather changes that impact the bird’s feeding pattern or a recent container spill.
 Yet why neighbouring Belgium or Germany have been spared from this butchery is unknown.

 Message from the Palace of the Sea God? – Legend says that oarfish – who typically live 200-1000 m deep in the sea – beach themselves on Japanese shores ahead of underwater earthquakes.
 Coincidentally a dozen oarfish had washed up in the months leading to the 2011 Fukushima earthquake.
-In the last few weeks, the oarfish (Ryugu no tsukai in local language: meaning messenger from the palace of the Sea God) have made its appearance across the Japanese coastline leading to some panic.
+In the last few weeks, the oarfish (Ryugu no tsukai in local language: meaning messenger from the palace of the Sea God) has made its appearance across the Japanese coastline leading to some panic.
 Scientists though have not found any evidence for their movement to be in response to seismic activity; they speculate that the oarfish may be moving in response to global warming changes or in pursuit of its food.

 A 240 million old cancer – Scientists have determined a 240 million old fossilised turtle had a bone tumour on its hind leg.
 What’s more, the periosteal osteosarcoma looks almost exactly like the human affliction.
 When this shell-less turtle was first discovered in 2015, it provided evidence for the missing link of how flat ribs could grow into the armoured shells that turtles today possess.
 Now it has hints to something else – that genetic origins of cancer may be very ancient and as Bruce Rothschild, co-author of the study points out “We are not very different, from all those with whom we share and have shared this planet.”